Most Frequently Asked Questions about Hong Kong Lhasa Flight

 For Lhasa tour, it is a good choice to travel to this holy city from May to October.
 During this time, the city of Lhasa is provided with warm sunshine and high oxygen content, suitable for sightseeing.
 In this period, the climate becomes mild and humid and is the best season for travel in Tibet.

-5. What are the travel documents required when flying to Lhasa from Hongkong?
+5. What are the travel documents required for flying to Lhasa from Hong Kong?

-For international tourists who stopover in Hong Kong and plan to enter Tibet from Hong Kong, you will need to hand your passport, Chinese Visa and Tibet Travel Permit for the check.
+For international tourists who stopover in Hong Kong or plan to enter Tibet from Hong Kong, you will need to hand your passport, Chinese Visa and Tibet Travel Permit for the check.
 The passport and Chinese Visa are the primary documents required for traveling to China from abroad.
 And the Tibet Travel Permit, also called Tibet Visa, is the required document for all foreign tourists to enter Lhasa and travel around Tibet.
-To avoid the troublesome application procedure, we can help to obtain your Tibet travel permit on behalf of you, please feel free to contact us for details.
+To avoid the troublesome application procedure, we can help to obtain your Tibet travel permit on behalf of you and deliver it to your address in Hong Kong.
+Please feel free to contact us for details.